Crafting the Future of Chanel: Matthieu Blazy

 Collaboration and community lie at the heart of Blazy’s creative philosophy.
 He seems to thrive in team environments, valuing direct communication with artisans and craftspeople.
 His time at Maison Margiela, where his office was strategically placed in the middle of the atelier, reinforced his belief in inclusive and dynamic design processes.
 “You don’t talk just to designers, you talk to the makers,” he recalls about his experience overseeing the “Artisanal” couture line, in an interview featured in The Business of Fashion.
 Championing a work culture where makers and designers engage in dialogue from the earliest stages, he ensures every piece is infused with authenticity and the highest quality.

-Modern icons: Matthieu Blazy’s 5 most defining bags
+Modern icons: Matthieu Blazy’s 3 most defining Bottega bags

 During his tenure at Bottega Veneta, Blazy introduced several bags redefining modern luxury.
 Each one of them reflected his deep respect for traditional leatherwork while embracing contemporary functionality.